Shipeasy

 src/lib/shipeasy.ts

-import { shipeasy } from "@shipeasy/sdk/server";
+import { configure } from "@shipeasy/sdk/server";

-2. Create the gate
+2. Create the feature flag

-shipeasy flags create checkout-v2 \
+shipeasy flags create checkout-v2 --rollout 0

 3. Wrap the code path